Skip to main content

 • story

-• “In terms of gameplay, it remains incredibly entertaining, but the story and non-game activities are far darker than any other hockey game, and add to the game's already huge personality.”
+• “In terms of gameplay, it remains incredibly entertaining, but the story and non-game activities are far darker than any other hockey game, adding to the game's already huge personality.”

 • “My only real complaints are that the franchise mode has no real story aside from the opening scene where you name your coach/team, and the training outside of games felt kinda useless since I just had my team hit the showers after every game.”